New Episodes of FarmHER and RanchHER Now Airing on RFD-TV!

 Breaking The “Grass” Ceiling: From the Winter Strawberry Capital to Our Nation’s Capital

 Dr. Dionne Toombs grew up surrounded by agriculture in her rural hometown of Plant City, Florida, known as the “Winter Strawberry Capital of the World.”
 Her upbringing fostered her love of agriculture and science and helped inspire her illustrious career as a public servant.
-And, she still enjoys going out to a U-pick berry patch near her home in Maryland, just outside of Washington, D.C., where she lives with her “grand dog” Camilla.
+And, she still enjoys going out to a U-pick strawberry patch near her home in Maryland, just outside of Washington, D.C., where she lives with her “grand dog” Camila.

 Dr. Toombs has dedicated her entire career to increasing diversity, equity, inclusion, accessibility (DEIA), and opportunity for others in agriculture and science.
 Those ideals are also integral to her work today as the Associate Director of Programs for the National Institute of Food and Agriculture (NIFA).